01 of 08

 The lichens are found growing on decaying wood, mossy logs, tree bases, and stumps.
-The lichens can be used when fresh or dried to create a pink to wine colored dye when boiled with water.Continue to 3 of 8 below.
+The lichens can be used when fresh or dried to create a pink to wine-colored dye when boiled with water and then strained.Continue to 3 of 8 below.

 03 of 08

-To extract a pink dye, select a red or purple cherry and place the entire fruit in boiling water to cook until the fruit pops.
+To extract a pink dye, select red or purple cherries and process the whole fruits in boiling water.
+Boil until the fruit pops.
 This will extract the most colorant.
 Strain out the solids to use the liquid as a natural dye.Continue to 4 of 8 below.

 04 of 08

 The grand fir tree, Abies grandis, also known as Giant Fir, Western White Fir or Oregon Fir is native to the Pacific Northwest and Northern California.
 The bark is smooth and greyish-brown with white spots and blisters filled with gummy resin when the tree is young.
 The bark becomes furrowed and scaly with age.

 To extract a pink dye, the mature bark must be boiled with water and then strained.Continue to 5 of 8 below.

 05 of 08

 Camellia, C. sasanqua, is one of the staples of the Deep South in the United States.
 Native to Asia, they are found from the Himalayas to Japan and Indonesia.